 Tip: the fountain is very busy all day long even in its reconstruction phase.
 When the fountain is complete, the best time to actually visit is late in the evening when the fountain is illuminated and has a spectacular glow along with less crowds visiting this very touristy site.

-Thank you for visiting today I hope this post on Rome: 20 pictures to inspire you to visit was educational and worthwhile.
-If you enjoyed the post, could you share it with any of the social media buttons on the post.
-Please do visit some of the other bloggers participating today for Travel Photo Mondays below.
+Thanks for visiting today and checking out this post on the Rome: 20 pictures to inspire you to visit, hope you are ready to do these things in San Diego today.
+If you enjoyed the images and post, could you please share it with any of the social media buttons located around the post.